 There are many schools of thought with regards to saving seed potatoes for planting the successive year.
 Many people say to just use USDA certified seed potatoes.
 This will indeed be the most direct route to a healthy, disease free crop of spuds, but these seed potatoes can also be quite pricey.

 So, yes, you can save your own seed potatoes for planting the next year.
-Commercial growers tend to use the same fields year after year, which increase the chance that diseases will infect the tubers.
-The home gardener
+Commercial growers tend to use the same fields year after year, which increases the chance that diseases will infect the tubers.
+Home gardeners using their own seed potatoes would be wise to rotate their potato crops, or any member of the Solanaceae family (among these are tomato and eggplant) if at all possible.
+Maintaining a weed-free area around the plants will also aid in retarding disease, as will sowing in organic rich, well draining soil.

 How to Save Your Own Seed Potatoes